collindching/collinching.github.io/_pages/about.md

 I used to only read non-fiction books, but have come to appreciate fiction.
 My reasons for reading the two are different.

-Fiction: perspective, "firsthand" historical exposure, cultural empathy, adventure
+Fiction: perspective, historical experience, cultural empathy, adventure

 Non-fiction: practical/worldly knowledge, domain exposure, reading research, sparking new project ideas

 In addition to reading, it is important to actively synthesize what you read by writing, applying, and building.

+## Table stakes

+Put something on the line when you learn or work towards a goal.
+Put energy, money, or reputation -- better yet, all three -- at stake.

+Write about what you're working on.
+Apply what you learn to your daily life.
+Build something cool.

 ## Writing

-I'm interested in writing as an exercise for critically synthesizing knowledge.
-I hope to use it to solidify what I learn and read, to explore interesting hypotheses about the world, and to develop my opinions.
+I'm interested in writing as an exercise in critically synthesizing knowledge.
+I see writing as a combination of three parts: 1) summarizing, 2) sharing observations, and 3) expressing personal opinions.

+I plan to write to solidify what I learn and read, to explore hypotheses about how things work, and to develop my opinions on important subjects.

-I see writing as a combination of summarizing, sharing observations, and expressing opinions.
-I'm mainly interested in writing about books I've read, current events, and technical projects/learnings.
+ I'm want to write about books I read, ideas I'm exploring, and on technical projects and learning.

 ## Problem solving

-1. Describe: Understand problem details of your problem -- what is your problem, what is your question, and what is your goal?
-2. Research
+1. Describe: Gather problem details, ask critical questions, and define primary goal
+2. Research: Look for previous solution help
-3. Strategize: Plan action steps.
-If your problem is overwhelmingly complex, decompose it.
-Consider also solving a simpler version of the problem first.
+3. Strategize: Plan action steps
+    - If your problem is overwhelmingly complex, decompose it
+    - Consider also solving a simpler version of the problem first
 4. Implement
-5. Adjust: Analyze outcomes, and assess necessary changes in approach.
+5. Adjust: Evaluate success, analyze outcomes, determine necessary changes

-## Intellectual accountability

-WIP

-## Optimism
+## Learning optimism

-WIP
+Pay attention to how you respond to adversity.
+What do you tell yourself when you make mistakes?

+Challenge negative things that you tell yourself; embrace mistakes; have a growth mindset.